top of page

 6. Appointment Scheduling

-• Once all forms and documents are complete, we will provide you with the available appointment schedules at the visa center for you to choose from.
+• We will provide you with the available appointment schedules at the visa center for you to choose from.

 • We will inform you of the documents you need to print and bring on the day of your appointment.